-It’s important to know that liposuction should not be considered a weight loss surgery.
+It’s important to know that liposuction should not be considered a weight-loss procedure.
 As such, the best candidates for liposuction are those who are at or near their ideal weight, but have some fat deposits that disrupt their ideal body contour.
 Your weight should also be stable so that it won’t be subject to fluctuations that can negatively affect your results.
-It’s important to discuss any plans for becoming pregnant in the future, since this can also affect your results.
+It’s also important to discuss any plans for becoming pregnant in the future, since this can also affect your results.

 Liposuction can be performed to contour many areas of the body.
 Some of the most commonly treated areas among New York City patients include the abdomen, flanks, back, hips, thighs, upper arms, or neck and chin.
 Prior to your procedure, Dr. Diktaban will evaluate your treatment area to determine if you are a suitable candidate and which technique will yield your best possible liposuction results.

 Liposuction surgery can be performed at our certified, on-site surgical suite.
 As is standard practice, tumescent liposuction, whether performed with traditional liposuction or newer technologies like laser liposuction, uses a tumescent solution injected into the treatment area to both numb the area and reduce bleeding and bruising.
 Once you’re comfortable, a tiny incision is made and the cannula is used to break up the underlying fat with gentle movements, after which the unwanted fat is removed with a surgical vacuum.

 There are multiple options for liposuction tools, including power-assisted liposuction and RFAL (radiofrequency-assisted liposuction), which utilize their various energy sources to liquefy the fat for easier removal.
 The heat generated by this process can also contract loose skin and deep tissues, which makes it ideal for those looking to remove stubborn fat and ensure the skin doesn’t look hollow after the procedure.